lem0nSec/Dsebler/README.md

 The case statement first checks whether the buffer length which was sent from userland is 16.
 If so it passes execution to KsecIoctlHandleFunctionReturn.
 The parameter that is passed to KsecIoctlHandleFunctionReturn is a 16-byte-large data structure which I named IPC_SET_FUNCTION_RETURN_PARAMETER.
-The struct holds two 8-byte values.
-The first is a pointer to a second 16-byte data structure which in turn holds a pointer which will be the custom address to be executed (rip), whereas the second value is a pointer to the first parameter that is passed at execution time (rcx).
-Going back to the main struct, the second 8-byte value is the value that will go into rdx at execution time.
+The struct holds three values.
+The first is a pointer to a second 16-byte data structure which in turn holds a pointer which will be the custom address to be executed (rip), and another 8-byte large element which will be the first parameter that is passed at execution time (rcx).
+Going back to the main struct, the second value is a 4-byte-large element which will go into rdx at execution time.
+The third 4-byte value is not needed.

 ![](pictures/8.png)